Star Trek (2013 video game): Story

 Kirk resolves to enter the Rip.
 After Enterprise enters the Gorn's galaxy, Kirk and Spock take a shuttle with Sulu (voiced by John Cho) and Dr. McCoy (Karl Urban) to a nearby planet.
 When their shuttle is shot down, Kirk and Spock use wingsuits to glide to a Gorn outpost and blow it up before infiltrating a base to rescue T'Mar.
 They find Daniels, who is killed in an ensuing firefight.
-The Gorn bring Kirk and Spock to the Commander, who has them taken to an arena to fight his soldiers to the death.
+The Gorn brings Kirk and Spock to the Commander, who has them taken to an arena to fight his soldiers to the death.
 Angered by their besting of his champion, the Commander has Spock infected with the virus and pits him against Kirk.
 Sulu's shuttle arrives and McCoy shoots Spock with an antidote, while the Commander flees to his ship with T'Mar and the device.

 The shuttle returns to Enterprise, which has been taken over by the Gorn.
 Kirk and Spock space dive to engineering and beam McCoy and Sulu back on board.
 They help Scotty (voiced by Simon Pegg) and Keenser reactivate the warp core, and restore power to sickbay so McCoy can replicate more of the antidote for airborne dispersal.
 The duo head to the bridge where the Henchman is holding Uhura (voiced by Zoe Saldana) hostage, demanding Kirk give them control of the ship.
 Kirk responds by directing their shuttle to crash into the view-screen, decompressing the Gorn into space.
-With only an hour before the Rip closes, Kirk and Spock space dive to the Gorn Commander's ship, where they disable the targeting platform to give Enterprise a fighting chance, and enter the core where T'Mar and the device are being held.
+With only an hour before the Rip closes, Kirk and Spock space dive to the Gorn Commander's ship, where they disable the targeting platform to give Enterprise a fighting chance and enter the core where T'Mar and the device are being held.
 Kirk and Spock destroy the device, defeat the Commander, and are beamed back to Enterprise with T'Mar.
 Enterprise warps back to the Milky Way Galaxy before the Rip closes; in their closing logs, Kirk and Spock state T'Mar has recovered enough to continue working on New Vulcan, and that they have been ordered to Nibiru.